fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 #### 6.9 Better anecdotes, step7

 Install Redux Toolkit for the project.
-Move the Redux store creation into its own file <i>store.js</i> and use Redux Toolkit's <em>configureStore</em> to create the store.
+Move the Redux store creation into the file <i>store.js</i> and use Redux Toolkit's <em>configureStore</em> to create the store.
 Also, start using Redux DevTools to debug the application's state easier.

 #### 6.10 Better anecdotes, step8